 A French Intelligence Agent becomes embroiled in the Cold War politics first with uncovering the events leading up to the 1962 Cuban Missile Crisis, and then back to France to break up an international Russian spy ring.

-In 1831, Irishman Charles Adare travels to Australia to start a new life with the help of his cousin who has just been appointed governor.
-When he arrives he meets powerful landowner and ex-convict Sam Flusky, who wants to do a business deal with him.
-Whilst attending a dinner party at Flusky's house, Charles meets Flusky's wife Henrietta who he had known as a child back in Ireland.
-Henrietta is an alcoholic and seems to be on the verge of madness.Written by
+In 1831, Irishman Charles Adare (Michael Wilding) travels to Australia to start a new life with the help of his cousin, who has just been appointed Governor.
+When he arrives, he meets powerful landowner and ex-convict Sam Flusky (Joseph Cotten), who wants to do a business deal with him.
+While attending a dinner party at Flusky's house, Charles meets Flusky's wife Henrietta (Ingrid Bergman), whom he had known as a child back in Ireland.
+Henrietta is an alcoholic, and seems to be on the verge of madness.Written by

 Col Needham <email@example.com>

 DIRECTOR CAMEO (Sir Alfred Hitchcock): (At around five minutes) In the town square wearing a coat and a brown hat.
 Ten minutes later, he is one of three men on the steps of government house.
 See more »

 (at around 1h 02 mins) By way of mentioning an invitation to a ball, Charles tells Hattie and Sam, "Oh by the way, I have a bit of news for you," but his mouth is closed for much of the sentence.
 See more »

 In seventeen-hundred and seventy, Captain Cook discovered Australia.
 Sixty years later, the city of Sydney, the capital of New South Wales, had grown on the edge of three million square miles of unknown land.
 The colony exported raw materials.
 It imported material even more raw - prisoners, many of them unjustly convicted, who were to be shaped into the pioneers of a great dominion.
 In eighteen-hundred and thirty-one King William the Fourth sent a new governor to rule the colony. ...